VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Locate "Synced Object/Sync Target" and take it out of the prefab hierarchy.
 Place it somewhere that will be in world space by the time you set SyncedObject/Control as True, as you should be trying to sync a world object.

 Constrain your world prop to the "Synced Object/World/Result" transform.
 By default, Synced Object/Cube is constrained to it.
-Synced Object/World/Result will start at Sync Target and when networking is finished, it will switch weight to the synced transforms.
+Synced Object/World/Result will start at world 0,0,0 and when networking is finished, it will switch weight to the synced transforms.
 I recommend testing the prefab like this until you know what to expect.

 ## Visibility